 Everyone experiences occasional aches and pains.
 In fact, sudden pain is an important reaction of the nervous system that helps alert you to possible injury – it is a protective mechanism.
 When an injury occurs, pain signals travel from the injured area, up your spinal cord, and to your brain.
 It is a simple reaction.

-of psychosocial factors and multiple biological issues.
+However, chronic pain is more complex with the involvement of psychosocial factors and multiple biological issues.
 As human beings, all of us, and sometimes even doctors, forget the difference between acute and chronic pain.

-something you experience on a daily basis.
+These are 2 entirely different concepts.
+Acute pain is something you experience on a daily basis.
 Examples would be when you put a finger on a hot stove, somebody puts their foot on your toe, you unconsciously hit your elbow, you have a kidney stone, or give birth.
 Acute pain means that there is something wrong with your body and it needs to be corrected.
 But chronic pain is long-lasting.
 It continues after normal healing has occurred or should have occurred.
 Occasionally chronic pain becomes a disease in itself.
 In chronic pain, signals travel from the painful area up the spinal cord and the brain as in acute pain.
 However, there are multiple factors amplifying this pain.
 For these reasons, many patients develop allodynia (experience of pain from stimuli that isn’t normally painful) and hyperalgesia (experience of enhanced sensitivity to pain).

-pain lasting for 6 months or longer that does not respond to traditional medical or surgical treatment.
+Generally, we believe that chronic or persistent pain is pain lasting for 6 months or longer that does not respond to traditional medical or surgical treatment.
 Some even believe it to be just 3 months.
 Please remember, chronic pain may be there and you may still have acute episodes in the same region or acute pain that is unrelated to your chronic pain.

 Each specialty in medicine has an official definition.
 These definitions come from an organization called the National Uniform Claims Committee.
 As with other specialties, this committee derived the definition for interventional pain management after consulting with scientists, physicians, patients, and health policymakers.

-pain management is a specialty of medicine concentrating on the diagnosis and treatment of pain by applying various types of treatments, but mainly interventional techniques.
+In layman’s terms, interventional pain management is a specialty of medicine concentrating on the diagnosis and treatment of pain by applying various types of treatments, but mainly interventional techniques.
 These interventional techniques not only manage difficult cases but occasionally simple cases.
 Ones where surgery is not indicated or other methods have failed to identify the cause of pain, even when using traditional testing methods like physical examination, x-rays, MRI and CT scanning, as well as nerve conduction studies.

-management settings, the pain is treated with a combination of various techniques which address multiple conditions when other types of treatments have failed to provide significant improvement.
+In interventional pain management settings, the pain is treated with a combination of various techniques which address multiple conditions when other types of treatments have failed to provide significant improvement.
 We apply all traditional techniques including physical therapy, education and behavior modification, drug therapy, and structured exercise programs.
 All traditional techniques are applied in conjunction with interventional techniques to provide maximum effect, or you may say “best bang for the buck.”

 As interventional pain physicians, similar to other physicians, we have many goals.
 While our major goal appears to be to relieve the pain, but it is relief of the pain in conjunction with function.
 Of course, the most successful patient is one who goes back to work, enjoys family life, and does not use any medications.